angry-bender/angry-bender.github.io/_posts/2020-10-28-DFIR_Playbook_Memory.md

   - [Basic Linux volatility commands](#basic-linux-volatility-commands)

 # Windows Overlay Updates
-1. By default, the packaged version of volaility does not come with the latest volatility profiles, to fix this conduct the following steps;
+1. By default, the packaged version of volatility does not come with the latest volatility profiles, to fix this conduct the following steps;
 - `git clone https://github.com/volatilityfoundation/volatility.git` for the latest version to your home directory
 - `cd ~/volatility/volatility/plugins/overlays/windows`
-- use the following command to copy the profiles accross `sudo cp -r * /usr/local/lib/python2.7/dist-packages/volatility/plugins/overlays/windows`
+- use the following command to copy the profiles across `sudo cp -r * /usr/local/lib/python2.7/dist-packages/volatility/plugins/overlays/windows`
 - confirm you have the latest profiles with `vol.py --info | grep -i win10`
 - - You should at least have the `Win10x64_18362        - A Profile for Windows 10 x64 (10.0.18362.0 / 2019-04-23)` profile